 The existing Oranjemond-Aggeneis 66kV powerline leaves the substation towards the north and then turn towards the east.
 The expansion of the substation to the east will not affect this existing line.
-No other line exits along the eastern side at the present which makes this a viable alternative towards the east.
-The recently approved Richtersveld Project requires the construction of a 132kV powerline and entry of the substation from the eastern side.
+At present no other line exits along the eastern side which makes expansion towards the east a viable alternative.
+The recently approved Richtersveld Project requires the construction of a 132kV powerline and entry to the substation from the eastern side.